everops-mat/expectbucket/generic.md

         exit 111
     }
     -re ".*failed.*" {
+        # if failed is in the return from the command, not that it failed.
         send_user "command failed\n"
     }
     -ex $prompt {
+        # if we get here, we know the command ran without issue.
         set ret 0
     }
 }
 @
 ```

+NOTE: The above make some assumptions about how the command fails.
+Here we
+only assume we'll get a prompt if the command succeds.
+This may need to be adjusted based on out the errors are reported.

 ## We are done, exit and clean up.